AnimeOnsen/.github/profile/README.md

 [^1]: All of the repositories containing the site's source code are currently private.
 [^2]: Supported list of languages depend on the languages that were originally released by the Licensor(s) of the content.
 Requesting the addition of unsupported languages is also appreciated.
 [^3]: Index page is not working as of last commit of this document.
-[^4]: MALSync integration is not available publicly, but can be used if the extension is built manually.